sahilseth/sahilseth.github.com/_posts/blog/2015-08-10-intro-params.md

 ### pretty printing

-Now if we have a bunch of parameters, its always easier to seem them as a table; `get_opts()` to rescue.
+Now if we have a bunch of parameters, it is always easier to see them as a table; `get_opts()` to the rescue.
 This uses the nifty `kable` function from knitr.

 ```r
 get_opts()

 |name          |value            |
 |:-------------|:----------------|
 |default_regex |(.*)             |